tgmgroup/CrosswordGame/README.md

 The `/editions` directory contains the files that are used to specify the games that can be played.
 Each specification is made up from:
-* A board layout, giving the size of the board and the locations of double, triple and quadruple word scores
+* A board layout, giving the size of the board and the locations of score multiplier squares
 * A tile set, which lists the legal letters and the number of tiles of each letter
 * A rack size, and the number of tiles you can swap
 * Bonuses to be given for long words